davidumoru/verifyr/README.md

 To install and set up the project, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: `git clone https://github.com/davidumoru/staffVerify.git`
+2. Navigate to the project directory `cd your-repository`
-2. Run `npm install` to install the project dependencies.
+3. Run `npm install` to install the project dependencies.

 ## Usage